-The vegetation in the area of the proposed STA appeared to consist of grasses and weeds with sagebrush.
-Topography in the area of the proposed STA is variable and generally slopes moderately to strongly down to the west on the order of 15 to 20 percent.
+Vegetation in the area of the proposed STA consists of grasses and weeds, with sage brush and other deciduous brush and occasional aspen trees.
+The topography in the area of the proposed STA is fairly uniform and generally slopes moderately to strongly down to the south-southeast on the order of 15 to 25 percent.
+Steeper slopes, on the order of 30 to 40 percent, are located above the proposed STA and below the proposed residence.